hashicorp/terraform/website/source/docs/enterprise/glossary/index.html.md

 ### Run

-A run epresents a two step Terraform plan and a subsequent apply.
+A run represents a two step Terraform plan and a subsequent apply.

 ### Service